Sliding Doors

 ⏱️ Runtime & Duration

-The total runtime of Sliding Doors is 99 minutes (1h 39m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of Sliding Doors (1998) is 99 minutes (1h 39m).
+Directed by Peter Howitt, the film runs for 99 minutes in its complete theatrical version.

 Verdict Summary